xericguzman/markdown-portfolio/README.md

 ### Setup

-* We'll be making our portfolio in one page, in Markdown.
-You'll be creating a GitHub repo from scratch and cloning it down, with the following steps:
+We'll be submitting this as a REPL, but feel absolutely free to write the code in VS Code instead if you prefer that and have access to it.

+How to set up your REPL:
-  1. Press "New" or "New Repository" on GitHub's page.
+1. Press the "New REPL" button on [REPL.it](https://www.repl.it).
-  2. Name it something... good?
-  3. **DO** check the box "Initialize this repository with a README."
-  4. Copy the URL from the new repo's page.
-  5. In `week-1` on your local machine, perform a `git clone [repo url]` command.
-  6. Create a new file called `portfolio.md`.
-  7. `Add`, `commit`, and `push` as you go!
+2. Choose "JS/HTML/CSS".
+3. Create a new file using the icon of a file wit ha plus simbol (in the upper left of the interface).
+4. Call it whatever you want, but make SURE you end it with a `.md`.
+5. Get Markdowning!

 ### Requirements

-* `commit`, `commit`, `commit`!
-You need a MINIMUM of 5 commits, but you ought to have more discrete accomplishments during this project than that.
-Practice thinking in terms of what you're about to do, and, when you've done that, `commit` with a message that you did it.
-* We'll cover the content momentarily, but your markdown file needs to have the following:
 1. At least one link.
 This could be to your GitHub user page, to your LinkedIn, to your Twitter account, or some other resource that represents you to the world.
 2. At least one picture.
 Make sure it's [SFW](https://en.wikipedia.org/wiki/Not_safe_for_work), but otherwise, anything goes!
 3. At least one bullet point list.
 4. At least one numbered list.

 ### Contents

 You want to be building towards a portfolio here, but because this is a process, please do not get paralyzed by indecision.
 We'll be editing this as we go throughout this term!

-What a portfolio actually is depends on the person.
+What a portfolio actually _contains_ depends on the person.
 Has design been your main focus?
 A gallery would be perfect here.
 Do you have a background either in code or somewhere that might lead to a code-related job, like sales, or teaching, or management?
 You might want to highlight that experience with a more resume-like portfolio.
 Do you have some projects, code or code-related, that you've worked on?
 A selection of projects (with links!) might be a good choice.

 You can do any combination of this, of course!